tjvantoll/www.tjvantoll.com/writing.md

 title: "Writing"
 ---

 Here you’ll find a list of books and articles I’ve written, both on this blog and around the web.
-If you’re looking for a quick sample of my writing style without reading my life’s work, check out [The Web’s Cruft Problem](http://developer.telerik.com/featured/the-webs-cruft-problem/) or [The Rise of TypeScript](http://developer.telerik.com/featured/the-rise-of-typescript/).
+If you’re looking for a quick sample of my writing style without reading my life’s work, check out [A Love Letter to CSS](http://developer.telerik.com/topics/web-development/love-letter-css/), [The Web’s Cruft Problem](http://developer.telerik.com/featured/the-webs-cruft-problem/), or [The Rise of TypeScript](http://developer.telerik.com/featured/the-rise-of-typescript/).

 My biggest writing endeavor was a book I wrote on [jQuery UI](http://jqueryui.com/) back in 2014.
 I wrote up an article about [what the experience of writing a tech book is like](https://www.tjvantoll.com/2014/12/29/so-you-want-to-write-a-tech-book/), if you’re curious.

 <div class="blog-archives">
-	<h2>Books</h2>
+	<h2 class="book-heading">Books</h2>
 	<article class="book-listing">
 		<img class="cover" src="/images/book.jpg" alt="jQuery UI in Action cover">
 		<h1>